 Another key water source for South Australia is the sea.
 Across the state we operate ten desalination plants – two of them treat seawater: one at Lonsdale in Adelaide and the other at Penneshaw on Kangaroo Island.

-A third plant is planned for south of Port Lincoln at Sleaford Bay to help service the water needs of the Eyre Peninsula, and to support future population growth on Kangaroo Island we are working towards a new desalination plant at Penneshaw.
+A third plant is planned for Port Lincoln to help service the water needs of the Eyre Peninsula, and to support future population growth on Kangaroo Island we are working towards a new desalination plant at Penneshaw.